kleenfit/llm-evaluation-practice/README.md

-# opencompass-eval-tools
-Tools and notes for OpenCompass and VLMEvalKit evaluation tasks
+This repository is a personal practice project for learning and testing LLM evaluation workflows.